How much gravel do I need for my aquarium? (Formula + Tips)

 Let me explain each calculation method and the formulas behind them in detail while sharing their pros and cons:

-1. Calculating gravel by weight
+1. Calculating aquarium gravel by weight

 adding gravel